ana/avocado/docs/source/guides/writer/libs/gdb.rst

-avocado.utils.gdb
+afutils.gdb
 =================

-The :mod:`avocado.utils.gdb` APIs that allows a test to interact with GDB, including setting a executable to be run, setting breakpoints or any other types of commands.
+The :mod:`afutils.gdb` APIs that allows a test to interact with GDB, including setting a executable to be run, setting breakpoints or any other types of commands.
 This requires a test written with that approach and API in mind.